-Only the most experienced skiers should attempt to tackle the Skicircus Challenge at the Skicircus Saalbach Hinterglemm Leogang Fieberbrunn.
-It’s not that the route is very difficult - the challenge comprises a healthy mix of blue and red pistes over 32 lifts, with only a sprinkling of black runs.
-But it measures a total of 72 kilometres (including lifts) and travels up and down 12 500 vertical metres, so the journey can take up to 7 hours depending on snow conditions and the number of other skiers on the pistes.
-With opening times between 8:30-16:00, this doesn’t leave a lot of time for long breaks!
+Only the most experienced skiers should attempt to tackle The Challenge at the Skicircus Saalbach Hinterglemm Leogang Fieberbrunn.
+It’s not that the route is very difficult - The Challenge comprises a healthy mix of blue and red pistes over 32 lifts, with only a sprinkling of black runs.
+But it measures a total of 65 kilometres (including lifts) and travels up and down 12 400 vertical metres, so the journey can take up to 7 hours depending on snow conditions and the number of other skiers on the pistes.
+With opening times between 8:30-4pm, this doesn’t leave a lot of time for long breaks!
 Luckily, there is easy access to the route from all four mountain stations, so you won’t get stranded in the middle of the mountain if you wimp out halfway through.
 Probably.

-The Skicircus Challenge starts with the Schönleiten cable car in the Glemmtal valley, which underwent complete renovations for the 2016/2017 ski season.
+You can choose to start The Challenge in any of the four villages - what's important is that you ride all 32 lifts.
+For example, begin by taking the Schönleiten cable car in the Glemmtal valley, which underwent complete renovations for the 2016/2017 ski season.
 From the station, the route takes you to the Asitz summit at Leogang and then down the valley run to the Steinberg cable car.
 This is a great little blue piste, especially in the upper part.
-Leogang has plenty of parking spaces and makes a good alternate starting point for the Skicircus Challenge.
+Leogang has plenty of parking spaces and makes a good alternate starting point for The Challenge.

 From here you'll return to the summit of the Schönleiten cable car, and then head towards the Bernkogelbahn at Saalbach by way of several nice pistes.
 If you have time and the conditions are favourable, consider adding the Magic 6 and Panorama 6 Series.
 These are two fantastic sunny slopes, especially in the morning.